WHAT IS PSORIATIC ARTHRITIS?

 - Taking a family medical history

-- Arranging a full medical examination to check your joints, skin, reflexes and muscle strength
+- Arranging a full medical examination to check your joints and skin

 - Ordering X-rays and/or MRI scans